collanotewiki/collanotewiki.github.io/_posts/2021-07-18-FAQ-Delete-CollaNote.md

 <p align="center"> <img width="500" src="https://raw.githubusercontent.com/collanotewiki/collanotewiki.github.io/main/images/path-icloud.jpeg" alt="store-CollaNote-iCloudDrive"></p>
 So:
 **If you delete the app, all your notes stored locally will be deleted from it**
-**And if you don't back up the files 'before' deleting/re-installing CollaNote, then there is NO WAY to get those note back later**
+**And if you don't back up the files 'before' deleting/re-installing CollaNote, then there is NO WAY to get those notes back later**
-**We don't store your file on any server, so if you don't want to lose your local notes, BACKUP those BEFORE deleting/re-installing CollaNote**
+**We don't store your private files on any server, so if you don't want to lose your local notes, BACKUP those BEFORE deleting/re-installing CollaNote**